Skip to Content

 ingredients list.
 Ingredient lists are ordered by weight, so if you see sugar or another name for sugar listed early in the ingredients list, that food has more sugar in it compared to the ingredients that follow it.

-nutrition facts on food labels list the
+nutrition facts on food labels lists both the total and added amount of sugar in the food.

 Because added sugars are not always called "sugar," it can be